Em1tt/gophet/README.md

 }
 ```

-## building
+## Build
-run the build script for your platform with OS and ARCH as its arguments.
+Run the build script for your platform with OS and ARCH as its arguments.

-if you provide none, it will compile for your configuration.
+If you provide none, it will compile for your configuration.

-example:
+Example:
 ```console
 $ ./script/build.sh windows amd64
 ```